debbiekyu/DAT7Coursework/Class2_Homework.md

 ./data/ufo.csv

 ```
-Note: Using find . -name *.tsv*.csv* did not seem to work for Mac.
+Note: Using "find . -name *.tsv*.csv*" did not seem to work for Mac.
 But I had trouble finding
 any answers on the internet!

 **Question 3:**